-Zip code-level data shows a greater influence of the social determinants of health on the area both hospitals serve than county-level data can portray (see Table 5 for Community Need Index (CNI) data in selected zip code areas).
+As noted in the 2018 report, zip code-level data shows a greater influence of the social determinants of health on the area both hospitals serve than county-level data can portray (see Table 5 for Community Need Index [CNI] data in selected zip code areas).
 Specifically, there are geographic pockets where educational attainment and language skills are lower, and unemployment and poverty are higher than county averages:

-- Unemployment rates are higher than average, with more than one-third of the 46 zip codes showing approximately one in five residents as unemployed. - Poverty is pervasive and single-parent poverty is high across the entire service area. - More than two-thirds of residents in the service area have no high school diploma. - There are eight zip code areas where more residents than is average have limited English-speaking skills.
+- Poverty is pervasive and single-parent poverty is high across the entire service area. - In eight zip codes, over 20 percent of residents do not have a high school diploma. - There are four zip code areas where more residents than is average have limited English-speaking skills.

 Community residents spoke of the difficulty they experience when trying to find and use affordable health insurance.
 One group noted that affordable insurance is not often accepted by providers in their area or has such expensive copays and deductibles that they cannot afford to use their insurance benefits.
+One resident explained that unaffordable copays are a barrier to using their insurance: